DecisionNerd/collie/QUICKSTART.md

 - Node sizes based on centrality
 - Edge thickness based on relationship strength

-### Interactive Plots (Plotly)
+### Static Plots (Matplotlib)
-- Zoomable and pannable network graphs
+- High-quality network visualizations
-- Hover tooltips with entity details
+- Clear entity and relationship display
-- Click to explore relationships
+- Customizable styling and layouts
-- Export to HTML for sharing
+- Export to PNG for sharing

 ## 🔗 Integration with Graph Databases